One of the biggest changes in my life once I became a mom was the amount and quality of sleep I get.

 When you have a newborn, you’re immediately cast into the deepest end of sleep deprivation and while it gradually improves over the years, you’re never back to the pre-kids days of sleep control.

-My firstborn – who is now 9 years old – is an especially poor sleeper and I’ve felt the affect of it for her entire life.
+My firstborn – who is now 9 years old – is an especially poor sleeper and I’ve felt the effect of it for her entire life.

 Now that I co-parent and my girls spend some nights at their father’s house, I wonder if my sleep on the nights they aren’t here has returned to normal.